matuteiglesias/French_exporters/readme.md

-Creating an effective `README.md` for your GitHub repository is crucial, as it serves as the first point of information for anyone exploring your project.
-Here's a suggested structure and content for your `README.md`:

----

-# Project Title: French Exporters Data Analysis
+# French Exporters Data Analysis

 ## Description
 This repository contains a comprehensive analysis of French exporters, leveraging a series of Jupyter notebooks to explore various aspects of trade data.
 The project aims to provide insights into economic linkages, growth rates, firm dynamics, and sourcing strategies within the French export market.